-How Telemedicine Fits With Your Existing Plans
+How Telemedicine Fits Into Your Existing Plan

 The most common integration models fall into two categories: